forwinder15/learndiesels/content/posts/2019-08-19--the-best-ratchet-for-professional-mechanics/index.md

 ![gear](gear.png)

 Another solid choice from Gearwrench.
 This is a nice solid ratchet with no frills.
 It has a decent arc ratio and is really tough.
-If you are on a budget this is a good one.
+If you are on a budget, this is a good one.

 [Check out the latest price on Amazon](https://amzn.to/36uEZVw)